Skip to content

 At the core of our real-time location offering is the concept of a geofence.
 A geofence is a virtual geographic area, represented as latitude and longitude combined with a radius, forming a circle around a specific global position.
 Geofences can vary from the size of a building to the size of an entire city.

-You can define geofences on the Braze dashboard and use them to trigger campaigns in real-time as users enter and exit their borders, or send follow-up campaigns hours or days later.
+Geofences can be used to trigger campaigns in real-time as users enter and exit their borders, or send follow-up campaigns hours or days later.
 Users who enter or exit your geofences add a new layer of user data that you can use for segmentation and re-targeting.

 Geofences are organized into geofence sets—a group of geofences that can be used to segment or engage users throughout the platform.
 Each geofence set can hold a maximum of 10,000 geofences.

-You may create or upload an unlimited amount of geofences on the dashboard, allowing your marketing team to setup geofence sets and campaigns without needing to calculate numbers of geofences.
+You can create or upload an unlimited number of geofences.
 Braze will dynamically re-synchronize the geofences that it tracks for each individual user, ensuring that the most relevant geofences to them are always available.

 • Android apps may only store up to 100 geofences locally at a time.
 Braze is configured to store only up to 20 geofences locally per app.